ldbc/ldbc_snb_interactive_v1_impls/README.md

 * The goal of the implementations in this repository is to serve as **reference implementations** which other implementations can cross-validated against.
 Therefore, our primary objective was readability and not absolute performance when formulating the queries.

-* SNB data sets of **different scale factors require different configurations** for the benchmark runs.
-Therefore, make sure you use the correct properties (`update_interleave` value and query frequencies) based on the files provided in the [`sf-properties/` directory](sf-properties/).

 * The default workload contains updates which are persisted in the database.
 Therefore, **the database needs to be reloaded or restored from backup before each run**.
 Use the provided `scripts/backup-database.sh` and `scripts/restore-database.sh` scripts to achieve this.

 * We expect most systems-under-test to use multi-threaded execution for their benchmark runs. **To allow running the updates on multiple threads, the update stream files need to be partitioned accordingly by the generator.** We have pre-generated these for frequent partition numbers (1, 2, ..., 1024 and 24, 48, 96, ..., 768) and scale factors up to 1000 (their deployment is [in progress](#benchmark-data-sets)).